neo-ngd/NEO-Tutorial/neo_docs_SmartContract_QuickStart/SmartContract_quickstart_en.md

 2. Click `load` to select the compiled contract file in the contract deployment dialog.

-   Copy the contract scripthash displayed under the code box for late use in contract invocation.
+   Copy the contract script hash displayed under the code box for late use in contract invocation.

 3. Fill in the params in the information and meta data fields.
 Do not leave any parameter undefined, otherwise the `deploy` button won't function properly.